 That's where we currently are in the battle between 4K vs 8K TVs.
-Although having widespread access to true 8K UHD content is a long way off (we’re talking years potentially here), many TV manufacturers are hoping that the impressive upscaling and greater clarity offered by this first wave of 8K sets will be enough to convince enthusiasts that it's worth upgrading from 4K TVs already.
+Although having widespread access to true 8K UHD content is a long way off, many TV manufacturers are hoping that the impressive upscaling and greater clarity offered by the newest wave of 8K sets will be enough to convince enthusiasts that it's worth upgrading from 4K TVs for good.

 - Still not sure what 8K is all about?
 Read our 8K FAQ: the top questions about 8K answered by Samsung

 The first thing to clear up is that, unless you live in Japan, you're not going to have native 8K content any time soon.
 That means, just because you have an 8K TV it doesn't mean any of the things you want to watch – TV shows, streaming content, movies, even most YouTube videos – come in an 8K resolution.

 Right now, there are a handful of 8K videos on YouTube, which is likely going to be your best bet for watching true 8K content in the near future.
 However, YouTube's TV app is still limited to a maximum resolution of 4K for the time being, and it probably won't be updated until 8K TVs become more mainstream.

 That said, having spent some time with Samsung's Q900R 8K QLED TV, it became clear to us that a lack of native 8K content isn't the deal-breaker you might imagine it could be – in fact, we've come away convinced that upscaling technology will end up defining the 8K era for the foreseeable future.